tkhq/demo-passkey-wallet/README.md

 $ air

 # ...or manually!
-$ ./bin/piggybank
+$ ./bin/backend
 ```

-Piggybank's backend should now be running on [localhost:12345](http://localhost:12345/).
+The backend should now be running on [localhost:12345](http://localhost:12345/).

 ### Frontend
 ```